relaycorp/ddos-report/docs/systems/public-goods.md

 ## Mitigations available to operators

-As an operator of public goods, you should consider the following mitigations, which don't require changes to the protocol:

 - [Reverse proxy](../mitigations/reverse-proxies.md).
 - [Unmetered DNS lookups](../mitigations/unmetered-dns.md), if the protocol uses DNS.
 - [Cloud resource limits](../mitigations/resource-limits.md).